Dr Richard Dune

 How to improve statutory and mandatory training in the UK

 The role of training and compliance professionals in UK health and social care workplaces is vital.
-They play a significant role in delivering workforce development programmes, including induction, and statutory and mandatory training, supporting continuous professional development (CPD), and advocating for staff needs.
+They are significant in delivering workforce development programmes, including induction and statutory and mandatory training, supporting Continuous Professional Development (CPD), and advocating for staff needs.
 They also work towards improving staff well-being and the organisation's overall health.

-In this article, Dr Richard Dune provides compliance and training managers tips to create a positive culture around statutory and mandatory training.
-Dr Dune also identifies and suggests ways to mitigate local barriers and challenges to statutory and mandatory training.
+In this blog, Dr Richard Dune provides tips for compliance and training managers to create a positive culture around statutory and mandatory training.
+He also identifies and suggests ways to mitigate local barriers and challenges to statutory and mandatory training.
 He emphasises the importance of working collaboratively with managers and employers to improve staff engagement and compliance training provision.

 Importance of statutory and mandatory training